UNO: Unlearning via Orthogonalization in Generative models: Discussion

 \subsection{Future work}

-It is straightforward to conceptualize low-rank adapted~\cite{hu2021lora, xu2023qa} variants of the unlearning algorithms presented here.
+It is straightforward to conceptualize low-rank adapted~\citep{hu2021lora, xu2023qa} variants of the unlearning algorithms presented here.
 Such modifications are essential for enabling efficient unlearning in large-scale generative models, and we leave their exploration to future research.
 The CelebA experiments show that, unlearning can easily produce male-to-female face filters.
 Applications of unlearning for designing a broader range of filters is an interesting topic for further exploration.
-Machine learning models used to simulate or predict physical systems, such as climate models, often generate unphysical states~\cite{lai2024machine}.
-A similar issue arises in video generation models like Sora~\cite{kang2024far}, which can produce physically implausible outputs.
-Use of unlearning to prevent generation of such unphysical outputs can be an extremely impactful research direction.
+Machine learning models used to simulate or predict physical systems, such as climate models, often generate unphysical states~\citep{lai2024machine}.
+A similar issue arises in video generation models like Sora~\citep{kang2024far}, which can produce physically implausible outputs.
+Use of unlearning to prevent generation of such unphysical outputs could be explored in future.